 Lively is currently one of the best HSA providers available.
 The market space for independent HSA providers has grown significantly over the past few years, so competition is fierce.

-Lively’s combination of no fees and investment options through TD Ameritrade make them a tough provider to overlook.
+Lively’s combination of no fees and investment options through TD Ameritrade makes them a tough provider to overlook.
 If your employer offers an HSA, you may believe it’s not worth comparing your options.
 However, it’s worth looking at your current HSA fees and investment options to ensure you have the best possible fit for your needs.

 If your current plan is high in fees or has limited investment options, consider opening an account with Lively HSA and get the same tax benefits you would through your employer’s plan.